LuiseFreese/PP-Good-practices/ALM/setup-ALM.md

 * Select **Application users** under **Users & permissions**
 * Select **new app users**
 * Select **add an app**
+* Select the app registration from Azure Active Directory
 * Select the default business unit
 * Select the pen icon next to **Security roles** and add the **System Administrator** role
 * Select **Save**

-Remember to this for all environments!
+Remember to do this for all environments!

 ### Create Service connections in Azure DevOps